-- Operational risk The risk of loss to the firm from inadequate or failed processes or systems, human factors or due to external events (for example fraud) where the root cause is not due to credit or market risks. - 5.
-Model risk The risk of the potential adverse consequences from financial assessments or decisions based on incorrect or misused model outputs and reports. - 6.
-Reputation risk The risk that an action, transaction, investment or event will reduce trust in the firm's integrity and competence by clients, counterparties, investors, regulators, employees or the public. - Conduct risk The risk of detriment to customers, clients, market integrity, competition or Barclays from inappropriate supply of financial supply of financial services, including instances of wilful or negligent misconduct. - 8.
+- 4. Climate risk The impact on Financial and Operational Risks arising from climate change through physical risks, risks associated with transitioning to a low-carbon economy and connected risks arising as a result of second order impacts on portfolios of these two drivers. - Operational risk The risk of loss to the firm from inadequate or failed processes or systems, human factors or due to external events (for example fraud) where the root cause is not due to credit or market risks - 6.
+Model risk The risk of the potential adverse consequences from financial assessments or decisions based on incorrect or misused model outputs and reports. - 7.
+Reputation risk The risk that an action, transaction, investment or event will reduce trust in the firm's integrity and competence by clients, counterparties, investors, regulators, employees or the public. - 8.
+Conduct risk The risk of detriment to customers, clients, market integrity, competition or Barclays from inappropriate supply of financial supply of financial services, including instances of wilful or negligent misconduct. - 9.
 Legal risk The risk of loss or imposition of penalties, damages or fines from the failure of the firm to meets its legal obligations including regulatory or contractual requirements.